The impact of plasma turbulence on atomic reaction rates in the detached ASDEX Upgrade divertor: Comparison of turbulent and mean-field rates

 \section{Comparison of turbulent and mean-field rates}

-We begin by computing the averaged ionization rates $\langle s_\mathrm{iz} \rangle$ and $s_\mathrm{iz} \langle \circ \rangle$ for both simulations.
-First, consider the attached case shown in figure \ref{fig:s_iz_2d_attached}.
+We begin with the averaged ionization rates $\langle S_\mathrm{iz} \rangle$ and $S_\mathrm{iz} \langle \circ \rangle$ for the attached case, shown in Figure \ref{fig:s_iz_2d_detached}, top row.
 Ionization occurs close to the targets, and at very similar rates regardless of averaging order.
-The absolute difference $\langle s_\mathrm{iz} \rangle - s_\mathrm{iz} \langle \circ \rangle$ equals $4\cdot 10^{19}\,\mathrm{m^{-3}s^{-1}}$ at most, resulting in a relative difference of approximately 1\%.
-A more pronounced difference emerges in the detached case, see figure \ref{fig:s_iz_2d_detached}.
-In this case, the ionization region is shifted upward into the confined region, forming a densely ionizing spot above the X-point (corresponding to the location of the main X-point radiating structure discussed in \cite{eder2025b}).
-There, fluctuation-averaged and mean-field rates respectively peak at $\sim 1\cdot 10^{23}$ and $2.5\cdot 10^{23}\,\mathrm{m^{-3}s^{-1}}$ leading to relative differences of up to a factor 2.5.
+The absolute difference $\langle S_\mathrm{iz} \rangle - S_\mathrm{iz} \langle \circ \rangle$ equals $4\cdot 10^{19}\,\mathrm{m^{-3}s^{-1}}$ at most, resulting in a relative difference of approximately 1\%.
+A more pronounced difference emerges in the detached case, shown in the bottom row of Figure \ref{fig:s_iz_2d_detached}.
+In this case, the ionization region is shifted upward into the confined region, forming a densely ionizing spot above the X-point (corresponding to the location of the X-point radiator).
+There, fluctuation-including and mean-field rates respectively peak at $\sim 1\cdot 10^{23}$ and $2.5\cdot 10^{23}\,\mathrm{m^{-3}s^{-1}}$ leading to a factor 2.5 amplification relative to the fluctuation-including rate.

-Next, we consider the recombination sink rate $s_\mathrm{rc}$, plotting in figure \ref{fig:s_rc_2d} an analogous comparison of turbulence-averaged and mean-field rates.
-We show only the detached case here, as divertor temperatures in the attached reference case are too high for plasma to recombine efficiently.
-The differences between turbulent and mean-field obtained rates are staggering, as $\langle s_\mathrm{rc} \rangle$ is larger by up to a factor of 50.
-This is explained by the fact that the simulations features intermittent fluctuations at the detachment front, where cold and dense blobs facilitate highly localized recombination \cite{eder2025b}.
-When averaging over these fluctuations, the temperature is again too high for recombination to properly set in.
+We perform an analogous comparison of recombination sink rates $S_\mathrm{rc}$, shown in the top row of Figure \ref{fig:s_rc_p_rad_2d}.
+We show only the detached case here, as divertor temperatures in the attached reference case are too high for plasma to recombine ($S_\mathrm{rc} \sim 0$ regardless of averaging order).
+The fluctuation-including recombination source $\langle S_\mathrm{rc} \rangle $ is strongly localized (corresponding to the center of the X-point radiator structure), with individual fluctuations (locally cold and dense structures) facilitating local bursts of recombination \cite{eder2025b}.
+The mean-field evaluation $S_\mathrm{rc} \langle \circ \rangle$ on the other hand yields very low rates, smaller than the fluctuation-including rate by two orders of magnitude.